Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

+\textit{Introduction.}--- Exploring novel approaches to information storage and transport is one of the major challenge in condensed matter physics and quantum information~\cite{baibich1988,binasch1989,loss1998,zutic2004}.
+Spintronics utilize spin degree of freedom of electrons~\cite{kim2016,kim2016b,tserkovnyak2018,tserkovnyak2019,zou2019,dasgupta2020}.
+As spin voltage or spin current is hardly direct observable, efficient spin-charge conversion becomes a prerequisite for spintronics applications.
+Inverse spin Hall~\cite{saitoh2006,costache2006,kimura2007,takei2015,cornelissen2015,yuan2018} and Rashba-Edelstein~\cite{sanchez2013,shen2014,zhang2015,sanchez2016,lesne2016,isasa2016,song2017} effects are widely used to convert spin current and spin voltage into charge current respectively.
+These effects are accompanied by diffusive quasiparticle transport so that the spin-charge conversions by them are generally lossy.

+A dissipationless spin-charge conversion can be realized in superfluids that have both charge~\cite{bardeen1957,bednorz1986} and spin~\cite{volovik2003,halperin1968,sonin1978_1,sonin1978_2,konig2001,hakioglu2007,can2009,sonin2010,sun2011,bender2012,sun2013,takei2014,takei2014b,chen2014,nakata2014,hoffman2015,duine2015,takei2016,liu2016,chung2018} superflow properties.
+Spin-triplet superconductors~\cite{sigrist1991} and ferromagnetic Josephson junctions~\cite{waintal2002,grein2009,halterman2016,eschrig2011,eschrig2015,linder2015} are among such systems, where spin-polarized Cooper pairs in superconductors are induced by spontaneous symmetry breakings or by magnetic proximity effects~\cite{tokuyasu1988,buzdin2005,bergeret2005,ohnishi2020,cai2021} from ferromagnetic interfaces.
+In ferromagnetic Josephson junctions, ferromagnetic moments in the interfaces control a relative superconducting phase between spin up and down Cooper pairs, leading to dissipationless Josephson charge and spin currents~\cite{grein2009,eschrig2015}.
+Nonetheless, the relative phase is a massive mode.
+Thereby, the finite mass hinders the low-energy conversion from spin voltage to charge current.

-Exciton condensates in two-dimensional (2D) electron-hole double-layer (EHDL) system meet these two needs at the same time.
+Exciton condensates in two-dimensional (2D) electron-hole double-layer (EHDL) systems are ideal platforms for dissipationless conversion between spin voltage and charge current.
 In the 2D EHDL, electron and hole layers are separated from each other by an insulating layer~\cite{zhu1995,laikhtman1996,wu2019_1,wu2019_2}.
-Electrons and holes interact only through the Coulomb attraction, which binds them into a bound state (exciton).
-The condensation of the exciton breaks a relative U(1) gauge symmetry between the two layers, giving rise to electric supercurrents flowing in opposite directions in the two layers~\cite{lozovik1975,eisenstein2004,zhu1995}.
-An experimental observation of the supercurrents in the zero magnetic field remains illusive at this moment~\cite{wu2019_1,burg2018}, while it has been observed in the quantum limit~\cite{spielman2000,tutuc2004,kellogg2004,wiersma2004,yoon2010,nandi2012,liu2017,li2017}.
+Electrons and holes interact only through Coulomb attraction, which binds them into bound states (excitons).
+In the presence of a spin-rotational symmetry in either one of the two layers, the bound states have an energy degeneracy between singlet and triplet {\it excitonic pseudospin} (electrons and holes with opposite spins) levels.
+Condensation of such excitons breaks not only a relative U(1) gauge symmetry between the two layers but also a pseudospin rotational symmetry, a combination of two spin rotational symmetries in the two layers.
+The broken gauge symmetry gives rise to electric supercurrents flowing in opposite directions in the two layers~\cite{lozovik1975,eisenstein2004,zhu1995}, while the broken pseudospin rotational symmetry leads to spin supercurrents.
+An experimental observation of the charge supercurrents without magnetic field remains illusive at this moment~\cite{wu2019_1,wu2019_2,burg2018}, while it has been observed in the quantum limit~\cite{spielman2000,tutuc2004,kellogg2004,wiersma2004,yoon2010,nandi2012,liu2017,li2017}.